Joel Engle: Author

 In 2006, Engle signed a publishing contract with LifeWay Publishing.
 He released The Exchange: Tired Of Living the Christian Life On Your Own.

 In 2010, Engle released The Father I Never Had through Lucid Publishing.

 Awards

 In 2012, Engle received the Performance In Excellence award from his alma mater Oklahoma Baptist University.

 Pastoral Ministry

-In 2008, Engle founded The Exchange Church, which operated in the Alliance area of far north Fort Worth, Texas until its closing in 2020.
-Engle transitioned from his position as pastor at The Exchange in 2012 to ChangePoint Church in Anchorage, Alaska, where he became the Pastor of Preaching and Vision.
+In 2008, Engle founded The Exchange Church, which operated in the Alliance area of far north Fort Worth, Texas, until its closing in 2020.
+Engle transitioned from his position as pastor at The Exchange in 2013 to ChangePoint Church, a megachurch in Anchorage, Alaska.
+There, he became the Pastor of Preaching and Vision.

 In January 2015, Engle spoke at Liberty University's Convocation held in Vines Center.

-In 2020, Engle relocated back to the contiguous United States and became lead pastor at Fusion Bible Church in Durant, Oklahoma.
+In 2020, Engle relocated back to the contiguous United States and became the lead pastor at Fusion Bible Church in Durant, Oklahoma.
 Engle announced he had left his position at Fusion Bible Church in 2021.

+Joel Engle is the current pastor of First Baptist Church Newnan, Georgia.